OData/vocabularies/OData.Community.ServiceVersioning.V1.md

 ```

 ###3.3	Service Responses
-When services communicate that their Version Information is required on client calls, but a client calls without it.
-A service is expected to respond with HTTP error status such as `400 Bad Request` with a message indicating that the version header or query string parameter is required.
+When services communicate that their Version Information is required on client calls, but a client calls without it, the service is expected to respond with HTTP error status such as `400 Bad Request` with a message indicating that the version header or query string parameter is required.

 When a client requests a version of the service that the service understands but cannot respond compatibly with, the service is expected to respond with HTTP error status such as `501 Not Implemented` or `400 Bad Request`.
 Error message text should also communicate that the requested version of the service is not available.